-CTIA issues compliance audits weekly for standard rate short codes leased with the Common Short Code Administration.
+CTIA issues compliance audits weekly for standard rate short codes leased with the Short Code Registry.
 CTIA audits are published at 2:00 AM EST every Tuesday and cover issues with short code campaigns during the previous week.

 CTIA distributes audit notices each week.
 Each CTIA short code audit will will include the following…

 - A description of CTIA short code violation